Scott Flagel

-Scott Flagel (born September 26, 1961) is a former defensive back who played ten seasons in the Canadian Football League for four teams.
+Scott Flagel (born September 26, 1961) is a Canadian former professional football defensive back who played ten seasons in the Canadian Football League (CFL) for four teams.
+He was inducted into the Canadian Football Hall of Fame in 2025.

+Professional career

 Flagel was the winner of the CFL's Most Outstanding Canadian Award in 1987 and was a CFL All-Star three times.
 He won a Grey Cup title in 1984 with the Winnipeg Blue Bombers.

+Flagel was announced as a member of the Canadian Football Hall of Fame 2025 class on June 12, 2025.